 Give A Gift For Life!

-In an emerging trend over the past few years, we have seen grandparents, parents, carers and relatives also bypassing more traditional presents for experiential presents, or gifts which teach children a skill.
-Swimming lessons proved to be one of the most popular choices over the past 3 years, with gift voucher sales in 2015 showing an increase of over 50% on the previous year’s numbers.
+In an emerging trend over the past few years, we have seen parents, carers and relatives also bypassing more traditional presents for experiential presents, or gifts which teach children a skill.
+Swimming lessons proved to be one of the most popular choices last year, with gift voucher sales in 2015 showing an increase of over 50% on the previous year’s numbers.

 Alan Bentley, owner of Nepean Swim and Fitness agreed.
-“Based on recent conversations with our customers, I think we are all looking for gifts that will enhance our children’s learning outcomes, or provide them with a skill or an experience.
-Plus with the usual start of summer focus on water safety, especially after last year’s tragic holiday period, when presented with the comparison between buying another toy which will quickly lose its novelty, or potentially life saving swimming lessons, the choice is a no brainer to many people these days”.
+“Based on recent conversations with our customers, I think parents and grandparents in particular are looking for gifts that will enhance their child’s learning outcomes, or provide them with a skill or an experience.
+Plus with the usual start of summer spotlight on water safety at front of mind, when presented with the comparison between buying another toy which will lose its novelty quickly, or potentially life saving swimming lessons, the choice is a no brainer to many people these days”.

-He added “Of course children’s safety is a huge factor in the decision making process when choosing the gift of swimming lessons, but I am also hearing from parents that they are reluctant to give their children another piece of technology to encouraged screen time, and instead would like to see their children get outside and play.
+He added “Of course children’s safety is a huge factor in the decision making process when choosing the gift of swimming lessons, but I am also hearing from parents that they are reluctant to give their children another piece of technology to encourage couch potato behavior, and instead would like to see their children get out and get active.
 A gift that ticks both these boxes represents value for money to parents” said Bentley.